zahidul-islam-144/bookworm/README.md

 Netlify Live Link: ass9-bookworm-by-zahidul-islam.netlify.app

 ## About this project
 ### This is basically a educational site where student can see others Q/A and teacher's feedback in comment section though some features is not designed yet.
 It will be done later.
 I just build a interface of my project idea.
+Teacher can posts about any topic for students, can write blog and anyone can work here as a mentor.
+Here, students can learn by themselves watching our tutorials.
 ### Full responsive

 # Technology used: